SpotIM/spotim-integration-docs/social-kit/README.md

 ![Image of a standard implementation](social-kit.png)

 To add these widgets to your page, place the following elements in the location on the page where you want the widgets to appear.
-You can place the elements anywhere, although we recommend placing them just below the page's main content.
-Please keep the <script> elements together.
+You can place the <div> element anywhere.
+We recommend placing the two <script> tags just below the page's main content. **Please keep the <script> elements together.
+You may experience issues loading widgets if the <script> tags are seperate.**

 You will need to replace the following placeholders:
 - `SPOT_ID` - Your Spot ID. **Notice** that the `SPOT_ID` appears in 3 places.